restfb/restfb/README.md

 ## Sponsors and Backers

 You like RestFB and you like to support the development, but you cannot contribute any code?
 Then we have good news for you.
 We started an [OpenCollective](https://opencollective.com/restfb) page and you or your company can be a RestFB backer or sponsor.
-You even get a little space on the official RestFB website with your name, company logo, link and more.
+You even get a place on the official RestFB website with your name, company logo, link and more.

 [Please check this new way to contribute](https://opencollective.com/restfb)